stakater/kubestackplus-docs/content/for-delivery-engineers/explanation/pipeline-chart.md

 ## Tekton Chart Components

-The chart contains templates for all required Tekton resources such as pipeline, task, eventlistener, triggers, etc.
+The chart contains templates for all required Tekton resources such as pipeline, task, `eventlistener`, triggers, etc.

 Most of the complexity abstracted away using our Tekton pipeline chart.